 - 1/4 cup confectioners’ sugar (powdered sugar), for sprinkling

 3 Mix instant espresso powder, cocoa powder, boiling water, bourbon, salt: Put instant espresso powder (or instant coffee) and cocoa powder in a large (at least 2 cup) glass measuring cup.
 Add enough boiling water to come up to the 1 cup measuring line.
 Mix until powders dissolve.
 Stir in the bourbon and salt.
 Set aside and let cool.

 4 Beat butter, add sugar, eggs, vanilla, baking soda, melted chocolate: Beat butter until fluffy (2-3 minutes on high using an electric mixer).
 Add sugar and beat a minute longer.
 Add the eggs one at a time, beating a minute after each addition.
 Add the vanilla extract, baking soda and melted chocolate.

 5 Alternate adding bourbon espresso mixture with flour: With the mixer on the lowest speed, beat in a third of the bourbon espresso cocoa mixture.
-When liquid is absorbed, beat in 1 cup flour.
+When liquid is absorbed, beat in half of the flour (1 cup).
 Repeat additions, ending with bourbon mixture.

 7 Cool, sprinkle with whisky and powdered sugar: Move the cake to a rack.
 Gently un-mold after 15 minutes and sprinkle the cake with a little more bourbon whiskey.
 Let the cake cool completely before serving.
 Sprinkle powdered sugar through a mesh sieve over the cake before serving.